omahacodeschool/javascript-toy__quiz-part-2/README.md

 The exact opposite of the server, the front-end is entirely concerned with the display of information.
 It does not know anything specific about questions or answers--except that it needs to ask the server for information about them, so it can display that information in some way to the client.

-The Front-End consists of a singe HTML page and JavaScript.
+The Front-End consists of a single HTML page and JavaScript.
 The HTML page is only ever loaded once by the client.
 After that, the DOM representing that page is updated by JavaScript based on events triggered by the client.

 #### Getting Started & Making Progress